-For an overview of our collections, we invite you to start your search with our three online databases: Cranbrook’s Horizon Library Database (accessed through the Collections tab) is your portal to both the Archives' diverse collections and Cranbrook’s campus-wide library holdings; our detailed Finding Aids (accessed through the Finding Aids tab) provide folder-level descriptions for all of our processed manuscript collections; and CONTENTdm (accessed through the Digital Images Database tab) highlights thousands of images of photographic prints, posters, documents, and more; and finally, we also suggest you search the Center's Cranbrook Kitchen Sink Blog (accessed through the blog tab at the top of the page), which now includes hundereds of posts that explore Cranbrook's people, places, and events.
+For an overview of our collections, we invite you to start your search with our four online databases: Cranbrook’s Horizon Library Database (accessed through the Collections tab) is your portal to both the Archives' diverse collections and Cranbrook’s campus-wide library holdings; our detailed Finding Aids (accessed through the Finding Aids tab) provide folder-level descriptions for all of our processed manuscript collections; CONTENTdm (accessed through the Digital Images Database tab) highlights thousands of images of photographic prints, posters, documents, and more; and finally, we also suggest you search the Center's Cranbrook Kitchen Sink Blog (accessed through the blog tab at the top of the page), which now includes hundereds of posts that explore Cranbrook's people, places, and events.
 While we take pride in our growing online collections, keep in mind that the Archives contains literally hundreds of thousands of documents waiting to be digitized.
 Serious research must include a conversation with one of our archivists!

 The Archives Reading Room is located in the Collections Wing of Cranbrook Art Museum and is open for research Tuesday through Friday, from 11am to 5pm, and the second Saturday of most months, and by appointment.
 Researchers are encouraged to schedule an appointment with an archivist in advance of their visits.
 For more information, please consult the Research Services section of the website.
 Cranbrook Art Museum is located at 39221 Woodward Avenue.
 Visitors may park in the Art Museum’s main parking lot, on the east side of the building, and access the Archives through the Art Museum’s main entrance, under the Peristyle.